Writing a Senior Thesis

 - You can graduate, depending on your success in the thesis, with honors, high honors, or highest honors in Near Eastern and Judaic Studies, which will be acknowledged at Commencement.
 (At the very worst, you will graduate without departmental honors.)

 If you are interested, you should seek out a thesis advisor (a NEJS faculty member in the geographic or chronological specialty of interest to you), go through the mechanics of formal registration, and begin designing a strategy to choose an important, feasible topic.
 You should aim to complete most of your research by the beginning of the second semester, and then use February and March to write and revise.
-The thesis must follow the conventions described in the Undergraduate Honors Thesis Guidelines, which is attached to this packet.
+The thesis must follow the conventions described in the Undergraduate Honors Thesis Guidelines.

 What kinds of topics are appropriate?
 The list of recent theses suggests a broad range of possibilities.
 It should be a subject in which you have a particular interest; it should also be one for which there exists a substantial and accessible base of primary documentation.
 While you probably have some idea of the topic that interests you, the advisor can help you link that interest to a set of primary sources (whether printed or archival), most of which are available on campus or at least in the Boston area.